A quick guide to successful product architecture

 It’s important to validate your requirements to ensure that you have the correct information in hand.
 After consulting your product team, validate the actual possibilities for creating such a product.

-Evaluate the technical specifications required for the product, what the cost would be, if and how the cost can be optimized further, and whether there are any similar products to base the initial model on.
+The project team evaluates the technical specifications that will be useful for the product, determines the cost, explores if and how the cost can be less , and investigates if there are any similar products available to base the initial model on.
 Document the validation process to give an overview of the potential roadmap and the decision-making process.

 3. Create a product roadmap